akshuvo/ajax-load-more-anything/README.txt

 - For documentation and tutorials go to our [Documentation](https://addonmaster.com/docs-category/load-more-anything/).
 - If you have any more questions, visit our support on the [Plugin's Forum](https://wordpress.org/support/plugin/ajax-load-more-anything).
-- For more information about features, FAQs and documentation, check out our website at [Essential Addons for Elementor](https://essential-addons.com/elementor/).

 ### Happy User of Load More Anything?